The Tiarapedia: Denmark

 The Baden Palmette Tiara: A small diamond tiara composed of palmette motifs, which join together to form heart shapes, and small diamond flowers at the base.
 Made in the 19th century by Koch for Grand Duchess Louise of Baden.
 Inherited by Queen Margrethe II from Queen Ingrid in 2000.
 Worn by Grand Duchess Louise of Baden, Queen Margrethe II, Princess Benedikte, and Princess Alexandra of Sayn-Wittgenstein-Berleburg.

 The Danish Emerald Parure Tiara: Made of curling, scrolling diamond ribbons interspersed with square-cut emeralds.
 Part of the Danish crown jewel collection, so it may not be taken out of the country, is only worn by queens (regnant or consort), and it is displayed at Rosenborg Castle when not worn.
 Made by C.M.
 Weisshaupt in 1840 on commission from King Christian VIII, using a number of gemstones that had been owned by the Danish royal family since the 18th century.
-Worn by Queen Caroline Amalie, Queen Louise, Queen Lovisa, Queen Alexandrine, Queen Ingrid, and Queen Margrethe II.
+Worn by Queen Caroline Amalie, Queen Louise, Queen Lovisa, Queen Alexandrine, Queen Ingrid, Queen Margrethe II, and Queen Mary.

 Chris Jackson/Getty Images |